gvwilson/thirdbit/src/fiction/santas/index.md

 studying him for a moment before nodding slowly and following der teammate.

 The door to the basement had a lock.
-A quick twist of his mittened wrist set it to snib into place behind him.
+A quick twist of his mittened wrist snibbed it shut behind him.
 He turned on his flashlight,
 hurried down the stairs into the gloom, picked his way through the boxes and rubble,